AdobeDocs/commerce-php/src/pages/development/components/app-server.md

 ```php
 class Cache implements ResetAfterRequestInterface
 ```
+New in 2.4.8: ResetAfterRequestInterface doesn't have to be added to the class.
+The `_resetState()` method will be found by reflection and called as if it was implementing ResetAfterRequestInterface.
+This feature was added to allow modules to be backwards compatible with previous versions < 2.4.7 which don't have this interface.

 Add the implementation of the `_resetState()` method with overriding `$data` property to its initial state - empty array: